 If a ship mortgagor is subject to insolvency proceedings, all legal proceedings against the mortgagor will be stayed by virtue of an automatic moratorium.
 However, the mortgagee is still free to enforce its security and retain the proceeds of enforcement in priority to unsecured creditors, provided that the mortgagee does not require the assistance of the courts for such enforcement.

-On the other hand, if the ship mortgagor is in the process of administration, a moratorium is created (paragraphs 42 and 43, Schedule B1, Insolvency Act 1986) during which no legal proceedings or enforcement of security can take place without the consent of the administrator or the court.
+On the other hand, if the ship mortgagor is in the process of administration, the moratorium created by paragraphs 42 and 43, schedule B1, Insolvency Act 1986 is wider.
+Not only does this moratorium apply to legal proceedings, it does not allow enforcement of security without the consent of the administrator or the court.
 This moratorium does not alter the substantive rights of any party against a company in administration, but simply suspends the exercise of those rights during the administration.
 This does not prevent creditors from terminating contracts or from exercising rights of set-off.
+However, this may be subject to change due to the coronavirus pandemic.